w3c/badging/explainer.md

 whether it might be worth adding support for other characters or symbols in future.

 ### Couldn’t this be a declarative API (i.e., a DOM element), so it would work without JavaScript?
-This would make sense for the document API, but not the scope API (which is shared between different pages and has a lifetime beyond the page).
+This would make sense for the client API, but not the app API (which is shared between different pages and has a lifetime beyond the page).

 For now, we're specifying both as a JavaScript API to keep them consistent, but